Boost Your Business!

 Bernard:

-And like we said in the same way we encourage you guys to offer value first by offering free stuff, the proposal generator is our way of offering value first and giving you guys free stuff.
+And like we said, in the same way, we encourage you guys to offer value first by offering free stuff.
+The proposal generator is our way of providing value and giving you free stuff.

 William:

-Which kind of goes to the next question.
-Is the proposal generator going to be available even if I haven’t bought any services from you?
+Here’s the next question.
+Is the proposal generator available even if I haven’t bought any services from you?

 Bernard:

-So if you’re talking about the proposal generator, meaning my shameless plug…
+So if you’re talking about the proposal generator, my shameless plug–

 William: